 How to Keep Your In-house Communications Team Relevant

-Presenter: Clara White
+Presenter: Carla White

 Transitioning communications from print to web has increased the focus on accessibility, user experience, and plain language.
 This shift is necessary, but also adds challenges for editors.
 How do we get buy-in that our teams are still relevant?
 How do we adapt a style guide that was made for print?
 Is cross-training or subject matter experts the key to success?
 How do we transition our editorial process from paper to screens?
 Learn the answers at this session.

 How to Check for Consistency Faster: Getting Started with PerfectIt